 In order to protect us from a concentration of ownership of stock that would cause us to fail the Five or Fewer Requirement, our Charter provides that stock owned, or deemed to be owned or transferred to a stockholder in excess of the Ownership Limit or the Look-Through Ownership Limit will automatically be converted into Excess Stock (as defined below) and transferred to a charity for resale.
 The original stockholder is entitled to receive certain proceeds from such a resale.
 See "Restrictions on Transfers" on page 25.
 Excess Stock is a separate class of our capital stock that is entitled to no voting rights but shares ratably with the Common Stock in dividends and rights upon dissolution.
-Because of the absence of authority on this issue, however, we cannot assure you that the operation of the Excess Stock or other provisions contained in our Charter will, as a matter of law, prevent a concentration of ownership of stock in excess of the Ownership Limit from causing us to violate the Five or Fewer Requirement.
-If there were such a concentration of ownership and the operation of the Excess Stock or other provisions contained in our Charter were not held to cure such violation, we would be disqualified as a REIT.
-In rendering its opinion that we are organized in a manner that permits us to qualify as a REIT, Goodwin, Procter & Hoar LLP is relying on our representation that the ownership of our stock (without regard to the Excess Stock provisions) satisfies the Five or Fewer Requirement.
+Because of the absence of authority on this issue, however, we cannot assure you that the operation of the Excess Stock or other provisions contained in our Charter will, as a matter of law, prevent a concentration of ownership of stock in excess Stock or other provisions contained in our Charter will, as a matter of law, prevent a concentration of ownership and the operation of the Excess Stock or other provisions contained in our Charter will, we would be disqualified as a REIT.
+In rendering its opinion that we are organized in a manner that permits us to qualify as a REIT, Goodwin, Procter & Hoar LLP is relying on our representation that the ownership of our stock (without regard to the Excess Stock or other provisions) satisfies the Five or Fewer Requirement.
 Goodwin, Procter & Hoar LLP expresses no opinion as to whether, as a matter of law, the Excess Stock or other provisions contained in our Charter preclude us from failing the Five or Fewer Requirement.